tus/tus-resumable-upload-protocol/protocol.md

 After creating a new upload using the [Creation](#creation) extension, 100 bytes are uploaded.
-The next request transfers an additional 100 bytes and the total `Entity-Length`.
+The next request transfers an additional 100 bytes and the total `Upload-Length`.
 In the end of this example the Server knows that the resource will have a size of 300 bytes but only the first 200 are transferred.

 **Request:**